Home | Blog Index | Blog Archives | Christianity & Faith Essays

 June 2008 Stats

 I don't normally keep any kind of stats log, but this month was so unusual that I couldn't help but keep track of some numbers.
 In terms of quality/number of storms and still imagery, by far no month has been as successful in my observing career as June of 2008.
-I logged 23 individual expeditions, more than any single spring-summer season in my years past (not counting the Great Plains expeditions).
+I logged 23 individual expeditions, more than any single spring-summer season in my years past (not counting the Great Plains trips).
 The 'keeper image'-to-chase ratio for the past month was my highest ever, averaging around 3 good images obtained per outing.
 Out of June's 30 days, 19 of those were storm days (18 of which were within West Virginia).
 Only 11 days in the month did I go without storms.
 The month even started and ended with storm days on June 1 and today, the 30th - with this anvil crawler over the Capitol this afternoon:

 - Event days: 19